LiveInChat/livestatus/markdown/en/tos.md

 ## Harmful or Deceptive Products &amp; Practices

-LiveIn is not a place for practices and products that may be illegal, harmful, or deceptive.
+LiveStatus is not a place for practices and products that may be illegal, harmful, or deceptive.
 We limit the distribution of or remove such content and accounts, including, but not limited to content that:

 * Promotes criminal activity
 * Facilitates or participates in cybercrime